pathwaycom/pathway/README.md

 # Pathway<a id="pathway"></a>

-[Pathway](https://pathway.com) is a Python data processing framework for analytics and AI pipelines over data streams.
+[Pathway](https://pathway.com) is a Python ETL framework for event processing, real-time analytics, LLM pipelines and RAG.
-It's the ideal solution for real-time processing use cases like streaming ETL or RAG pipelines for unstructured data.

 Pathway comes with an **easy-to-use Python API**, allowing you to seamlessly integrate your favorite Python ML libraries.
 Pathway code is versatile and robust: **you can use it in both development and production environments, handling both batch and streaming data effectively**.